GRE Syllabus 2026: Check Topics, Preparation Tips, Resources

 Section 2: 26 minutes

-Analytical Writing One "Analyze an Issue" task 30 minutes
+Analytical Writing 1 "Analyze an Issue" task 30 minutes

-The GRE Verbal Reasoning section tests your ability to parse complex ideas, identify key points, and understand textual structures and vocabulary.
-Some of the syllabus requires you to read passages and answer questions on those passages, while the rest evaluates your skills in reading, interpreting, and completing existing sentences, groups of sentences, or paragraphs.
+The verbal section tests your ability to parse complex ideas, identify key points, and understand textual structures and vocabulary.
+Some questions require you to read passages and answer questions on those passages, while the rest evaluate your skills in reading, interpreting, and completing existing sentences, groups of sentences, or paragraphs.

 • Nouns, Pronouns, Adjectives